bdastur/notes/aws/aws_databases_readme.md

 * It has the same partition key attribute as the primary key of the table, but a different sort key.
 * Can only create a local secondary index during table creation.
-* Allow you to search a large table efficiently and avoid and expensive scan operation to find items with specific attributes.
+* Allow you to search a large table efficiently and avoid an expensive scan operation to find items with specific attributes.
 * You can only have one local secondary index.
 * DynamoDB updates each secondary index when an item is modified.
 These Updates